-The project arises from the IASB's consideration of FASB Statement No.131 Disclosures about Segments of an Enterprise and Related Information (SFAS 131) issued in 1997, compared with IAS 14 Segment Reporting, which was issued in substantially its present form by the IASB's predecessor body, International Accounting Standards Committee, in 1997.
+The project arose from the International Accounting Standards Board's consideration of FASB Statement No.131 Disclosures about Segments of an Enterprise and Related Information (SFAS 131) issued in 1997, compared with IAS 14 Segment Reporting, which was issued in substantially its present form by the International Accounting Standards Board's predecessor body, International Accounting Standards Committee, in 1997.

-The objective of the project is to reduce differences in segment reporting between IFRSs and United States generally accepted accounting principles (US GAAP).
+The objective of the project was to reduce differences in segment reporting between IFRSs and United States generally accepted accounting principles (US GAAP).

 This project was part of the 2006 convergence roadmap between IFRS Standards and US GAAP.

 IFRS Foundation cookies

 Essential cookies are required for the website to function, and therefore cannot be switched off.
 They include managing registrations.Cookie details

 We use analytics cookies to generate aggregated information about the usage of our website.
 This helps guide our content strategy to provide better, more informative content for our users.
 It also helps us ensure that the website is functioning correctly and that it is available as widely as possible.
 None of this information can be tracked to individual users.Cookie details